 DBA Texas: Everything You Need to Know

-If you are an individual and want your business to operate under a different name, you can send in a DBA to the municipality's clerk's office where your company is.
+If you are an individual and want your business to operate under a different name, you can send in a DBA to the municipality's clerk's office where your company is located.

 Filling Out the Paperwork for DBA in Texas

 When you are preparing to file for a DBA, you need to first know what exactly you are applying for.
-The DBA is not the legal name of your business, but rather is a “trade” or “fictitious” name that your business does business as.
+The DBA is not the legal name of your business, but rather is a trade or fictitious name that your business uses.

 The business cannot be sued through its DBA, as the DBA does not refer to a legal entity.
 Because of this, your business will need to use its legal name, not the DBA, when engaging in transactions and entering into agreements.

-You will need to first make sure that the legal name you want to use is available and officially registered with you.
-You will need to register with the Texas Secretary of State, and can also check with them to see if any other businesses have registered under your desired name as well.
+You will need to first make sure that the legal business name you want to use is available and officially registered with you.
+You will need to register with the Texas secretary of state and can also check with them to see if any other businesses have registered under your desired name as well.